CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 Deployment of APIs in this scenario have following dependecies:

-***Docker & Kubernetes:** WES & TES services from ELIXIR Cloud & AAI project only supports Docker & Kubernetes runtime environments.
+- **Docker** and **Kubernetes:** WES and TES services from ELIXIR Cloud and AAI project only supports Docker and Kubernetes runtime environments.

-- **CWL Workflows:** Elixir Cloud & AAI APIs currently only support CWL workflow execution.
+- **CWL Workflows:** Elixir Cloud and AAI APIs currently only supports CWL workflow execution.

 ### Deployment Scenario 2: Federated Genomic Analysis using Nextflow & GA4GH Compatible Services (WES & TES)

-Under this deployment scenario, CINECA WP4 partners can deploy a [Nextflow](https://www.nextflow.io/) manager (& Optionally a WES shim to make it fully compatible with GA4GH WES) which serve as WES endpoint.
+Under this deployment scenario, CINECA WP4 partners can deploy a [Nextflow](https://www.nextflow.io/) manager (and Optionally a WES shim to make it fully compatible with GA4GH WES) which serve as a WES endpoint.
 Nextflow executor in this scenario is [TESK](https://github.com/EMBL-EBI-TSI/TESK) which act as a TES endpoint.
-For data access, it is assumed data is made available to data staging area within the cluster.
-Figure 4, depicts this deployment model where a centralized WES (Nextflow manager) & federated TES (TESK) endpoints are deployed CINECA WP4 wide partners.
+For data access, it is assumed the data is made available to the data staging area within the cluster.
+Figure 4, depicts this deployment model where a centralized WES (Nextflow manager) and federated TES (TESK) endpoints are deployed in several CINECA WP4 wide partners.

 #### Figure 4: Deployment Scenario 2

 ![ga4gh wes nextflow tesk](ga4gh-wes-nextflow-tesk.drawio.png)

-Deployment of APIs in this scenario have following dependecies:
+Deployment of APIs in this scenario have the following dependecies:

-- **Kubernetes:** TESK currently only supports Kubernetes runtime enviornments.
+- **Docker** and **Kubernetes** TESK currently only supports Kubernetes runtime enviornments.
-- **Nextflow Workflows:** Nextflow manager supports only execution of Nextflow workflows .
+- **Nextflow Workflows** Nextflow manager supports only execution of Nextflow workflows.

 ### Deployment Scenario 3: Federated Genomic Analysis using Nextflow with multiple executors